What is your off-grid energy business? Can you give a brief overview? How long have you been working on this business?

 If you could share some wisdom with yourself 3 years ago, what would it be?

-Create enough successful demonstrations of your business model before engaging with policy makers, else the time & effort spent in engaging them can affect your ability to implement projects on the ground.
+Create enough successful demonstrations of your business model before engaging with policy makers, otherwise the time & effort spent in engaging them can affect your ability to implement projects on the ground.

 Where do you hope to be 3 years from now?